Code-Institute-Submissions/Second_Milestone_Project-3/README.md

 - Diffrence between development version and the deployed version is that:
  1. In deployed version, image jpg files have been downsized so that they get loaded faster.
  2. Google Maps API key was restricted after the website was deployed to prevent any misuse.
+ 3. New articles have been added to deployed version compared to the development.
+ 4. In the deployed version each hero section has a black semi transparent background that improves readability of hero text.
+ 5. In the deployed version location page contains section with articles about cities that user might want to search for.

 - Local Deployment: